2026-01-20 15:51:36

 This path doesn’t use “model capabilities” or “application innovation” as selling points in the short term, nor is it easily packaged into simple stories.
 However, with rising compute costs, heterogeneous accelerators becoming the norm, and AI systems moving toward multi-tenant and large-scale operations, these infrastructure-level capabilities are gradually becoming prerequisites for the establishment and expansion of AI systems.

-As Dynamia’s VP of Open Source Ecosystem / Partner, I will focus on technical narrative of AI native infrastructure, open source ecosystem building, and global developer collaboration, promoting compute from “hardware resource being consumed” to governable, measurable, and optimizable AI infrastructure core asset, laying the foundation for the scaling and sustainable evolution of AI systems in the next stage.
+As Dynamia’s Open Source Ecosystem VP, I will focus on technical narrative of AI-native infrastructure, open source ecosystem building, and global developer collaboration, promoting compute from “hardware resource being consumed” to governable, measurable, and optimizable AI infrastructure core asset, laying the foundation for the scaling and sustainable evolution of AI systems in the next stage.

 2026-01-04 10:25:48